keu/docs/software/environment-variables.md

 ### via your `Dockerfile`

-If you're working on an Airflow project locally but intend to deploy to Astronomer and want to commit your Environment Variables to your source control tool, you can set them in your `Dockerfile`.
-This file was automatically created when you first initialized your Airflow project on Astronomer (via `$ astro dev init`).
+If you're working on an Astro project locally but intend to deploy to Astronomer and want to commit your Environment Variables to your source control tool, you can set them in your `Dockerfile`.
+This file was automatically created when you first initialized your Astro project on Astronomer (via `$ astro dev init`).

 > **Note:** Given that this file will be committed upstream, we strongly recommend witholding Environment Variables containing sensitive credentials from your `Dockerfile` and instead inserting them via your `.env` file locally (while adding the file to your `.gitignore`) or setting them as 'secret' via the Software UI, as described in a dedicated section below.